 Always make a list of everything you packed and even take a .photo of the contents.

 Bring an over the door hook.
 This will come in handy to steam clothes or hang on the bathroom door for the same effect.
+Also pack a few small magnetic hooks all the walls are metal.

 When you receive your room key/charge card ask the receptionist to punch a whole in it so you can hang it on your lanyard ( I have included w/ your goodies) this will make paying for items much easier.